occludedarp/node-api4-guided/README.md

 4.) deploy on heroku
 5.) remember that you have a local git folder that stages changes 6.) the local folder gets connected to upstream gitfolder

+7.) we added a message of the day on the api router in the get

+8.) installed dotenv

+9.) execute require(dotenv).config in index
+and the library reads will automaticaly read from an env file

+10.) we create an env file